dtreelabs/specterr/README.md

 # Specterr

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/specterr`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Use Specterr to be able to monitor and track exceptions in your Rails applications.
+Specterr gives an ability to use database of your own choice and can be hosted anywhere as desired.

 ## Installation